Bachelor Party Planning 101

 Are you ready to starting planning your best bud’s bachelor party?
 Here’s everything you need to do.

 The bachelor party is the groom’s last night to go wild before tying the knot.
 After months of tasting wedding cakes, attending fittings and checking out reception venues, he’s probably more than ready to let off some steam.
 If you’ve been tasked with bachelor party planning his last hurrah, there are a few things you’ll want to keep in mind.
 Remember, this is no ordinary party, so you should be doing a little more than stocking up on plastic cups and PBR.

-Here’s everything you need to know about throwing a bachelor party.
+Here’s everything you need to know about planning a bachelor party.

 Consult the groom